A glossary to help explain common phrases, words and legal jargon relating to family law and divorce.

 Before court proceedings can be issued – either about children or about finance – you will usually be required to attend a meeting about mediation to ensure you have information about the process.
 This is called a mediation information and assessment meeting (MIAM).
 This meeting can be a useful way of finding out more about mediation, although it is better to have explored the option of mediation before you decide that you want to start court proceedings.

 A provider of mediation services.
-We have a team of expert mediators and you can find out more about them here.
+You can read more about our mediation services here.

 A third party who assists the parties to reach a negotiated settlement.